Adaptive noise cancelling: Configuration and concept

-where the vector W_{k} represents the set of filter weights at the k^{th} iteration and the vector R_{k} represents the last set of samples of the reference which are the weight inputs.
+where the vector W_{k} represents the set of filter weights at the k^{th} iteration and the vector R_{k} represents the last set of samples of the reference, which are the weight inputs.
 The adaptation constant μ determines the rate of adaptation and the stability of the optimal configuration.

-Apart from the availability of a suitable reference signal the only other essential requirement is that the target signal and the corrupting noise source are unrelated, that is uncorrelated, so that for all values of $\tau$, where the bar represents time averaging.
+Apart from the availability of a suitable reference signal, the only other essential requirement is that the target signal and the corrupting noise source are unrelated, that is uncorrelated, so that $\overline{s(t) n_p(t-\tau)} = 0$ and $\overline{s(t) n_r(t-\tau)} = 0$ for all values of $\tau$, where the overbar represents time averaging.

 Adaptive noise cancelling does not require detailed a priori knowledge of the interference or the target signal.
 However, the physical characteristics of the adaptive filter must be generally suitable for producing an adjustable frequency response or transfer function that will transform the reference signal n_{r}(t) into a close estimate of the corrupting interference, ñ_{p}(t), through the iterative adjustment of the filter weights.

+The adaptive noise cancelling approach, terminology and the proof of the concept, the first demonstrations that general broadband interference in a target signal can be reduced in practical situations using adaptive noise cancelling, were set out during 1971–72 at the Adaptive Systems Laboratory of the Stanford School of Electrical Engineering by Professor Bernard Widrow and John Kaunitz and documented in the latter's Ph.D. dissertation Adaptive Filtering of Broadband Signals as Applied to Noise Cancelling and related technical reports.

-A 1975 paper published in the Proceedings of the IEEE by Widrow et al., Adaptive Noise Cancelling: Principles and Applications', is now the generally referenced introductory publication in the field.
+However, a subsequent 1975 paper published in the Proceedings of the IEEE by Widrow et al., Adaptive Noise Cancelling: Principles and Applications', is now the generally referenced introductory publication in the field.
 This paper sets out the basic concepts of adaptive noise cancelling and summarises subsequent early work and applications.
 Earlier unpublished efforts to eliminate interference using a second input are also mentioned.
-This paper remains the main reference for the adaptive noise cancelling concept and to date has been cited by over 2800 scientific papers and 380 patents.
+This paper remains the main reference for the adaptive noise cancelling concept and to date has been cited by over 3000 scientific papers and over 400 patents.
 The topic is also covered by a number of more recent books.

 Genesis

 Adaptive noise cancelling evolved from the pioneering work on adaptive systems, adaptive filtering and signal processing carried out at the Adaptive Systems Laboratories in the School of Electrical Engineering at Stanford University during the 1960s and 70's under the leadership of Professor Bernard Widrow.

 Adaptive filters incorporate adjustable parameters called weights, controlled by iterative adaptive algorithms, to produce a desired transfer function.

-Adaptive filters were originally conceived to produce the optimal filters prescribed by optimal filter theory during a training phase by adjusting the filter weights according to an iterative adaptive algorithm such as the Least-Means-Square (LMS) algorithm.
+Adaptive filters were originally conceived to produce the optimal filters prescribed by optimal filter theory during a training phase by adjusting the filter weights according to an iterative adaptive algorithm such as the LMS algorithm.
 During the training phase, the filter is presented with a known input and a training signal called a desired response.